Willie Thrasher

-Willie Thrasher (born 1948) is a Canadian Inuvialuit musician from Aklavik, Northwest Territories.
+Willie Thrasher (born 1948) is a Canadian Inuvialuk musician from Aklavik, Northwest Territories.
 He has recorded both as a solo artist, and as a member of several bands, including The Cordells, and Red Cedar, with Morley Loon.
 Thrasher has advocated for Inuit and First Nations issues for much of his career.

 Early life

 Thrasher was born in 1948, in Aklavik.
 He was born into the traditional Inuit hunting culture of the western Arctic; his father was a whaler and hunter.
 At age five, he was removed from his family and placed in the Canadian government's residential school system.
 In Aklavik, he attended the Immaculate Conception and Grollier Hall Residential Schools until he was sixteen., where he learned to play drums on a kit in the gym.
 After leaving school, he worked as a forest firefighter in Whitehorse, and began playing in rock groups.
 A fan of Beatles drummer Ringo Starr, Thrasher formed a band called the Cordells with his brother and friends.